dankuck/dankuck.github.io/_posts/2022-05-20-trumans-map-7-rationalists-should-win.md

 <p align="center">***</p>

-Author's Note: As a reward for your patience while I wrote this chapter, I wrote a bonus story.
+Author's Note: As a reward for coming back after all these months, I wrote a bonus story for you.
 It's a completely separate Truman Show fanfic: <a href="https://archiveofourown.org/works/39151989">Superior Man, True Man: the Extraordinary Study of the Kent Orphan</a>.
 Enjoy!